 - A do-it-yourself attitude: Customers’ reliance on agents—feeling they are extremely important—has declined 33% over the past 20 years.
 Nearly one-fifth (17%) of customers with an agent say they have never met their agent in-person or over the phone.

 “One of the reasons direct models are posting higher satisfaction scores is because the customer experience is centralized in the organization and therefore more consistently executed,” Lajdziak said.

 Following are the highest-ranked auto insurance brands by region:

 Mid-Atlantic: Erie Insurance

 Southwest: The Hartford

 Texas: Texas Farm Bureau

-The 2018 U.S. Auto Insurance Study examines customer satisfaction in five factors (in order of importance): interaction; policy offerings; price; billing process and policy information; and claims.
-The study is based on responses from 44,622 auto insurance customers and was fielded from February-April 2018.
+The 2019 U.S. Auto Insurance Study, now in its 20th year, examines customer satisfaction in five factors (in order of importance): interaction; policy offerings; price; billing process and policy information; and claims.
+The study is based on responses from 42,759 auto insurance customers and was fielded from February through April 2019.

 For more information about the U.S. Auto Insurance Study, visit https://www.jdpower.com/business/resource/jd-power-us-auto-insurance-satisfaction-study.